 parents in need of a latte break kids—South Hill Mall is a sterling regional anchor point for shopping, dining and entertainment.

 Puyallup knows a thing or two about the art of eating out.
-Its historic downtown area is renowned as a food-and-beverage “dining hub”, with everything from Northwest craft beers to pie stops to several restaurants that offer local variations on everything from sushi and pasta to the all-American gastro pub (one of which earned a spot on Guy Fieri’s Diner’s, Drive-ins and Dives).
+Its historic downtown area is renowned as a dining hub, with everything from Northwest craft beers to pie stops to several restaurants that offer local variations on everything from sushi and pasta to the all-American gastro pub (one of which earned a spot on Guy Fieri’s Diner’s, Drive-ins and Dives).

 You’ll also enjoy an expanded selection of local eateries, chain favorites and options for locally grown produce throughout the rest of the city.